dctelf/poisonous-mushroom/notes/set1descs.md

 SSdtIGtpbGxpbmcgeW91ciBicmFpbiBsaWtlIGEgcG9pc29ub3VzIG11c2hyb29t
 ```

-### Approach:
+### Implementation:

-* Top-level script "conv-hex-to-b64.py" taking single cmd line option of a hex string and returning to stdout the base64 encoded string
+* "challenges/1.py" taking single cmd line option of a hex string  and returning to stdout the base64 encoded string
 * A new module called stringmanip providing string manipulation methods;
     * hexStringToByteArray()
     * bytearrayToBase64()
     * hexToBase64()

+### Tests

 * A suite of tests for each method validating these against the standard python methods

+### Notes

 An interesting note on b64 conversion on the last 3 byte/4 word padded conversion
 [b64note](b64note.md)

 ## <a name="challenge2" /> Fixed XOR